-Dolo-650 is India’s Favorite Medicine – and Meme.
+Dolo‑650 is India’s Favorite Medicine – and Meme.
 What Could Go Wrong?

 But Crocin got too popular.
 Whenever a drug becomes “generic,” doctors face the pressure of prescribing a different brand version than what patients already know.
 If a patient sees the doctor prescribing something as unexceptional as Crocin, Dr. Pinto explains, they may feel encouraged to self-medicate themselves, thinking Crocin is something they could have taken themselves.
 There was thus a void – a need for a fancier version of paracetamol to take it to the next level.

 Pop culture can be an interesting tool for raising awareness.
-“Not everyone has the time and education to go through academic papers,” says Shivangi Shankar, a public health researcher.
+“Not everyone has the time and education to go through academic papers,” says Dr. Shivangi Shankar, a modern medicine doctor.
 “So, it helps to have easily accessible information in the form of, let’s say, Instagram reels.”

 Research notes how humor in pharmaceutical advertisements helps the audience connect with the issue and remove psychological barriers.
 A study from October last year found Covid19-related memes helped people cope emotionally, making people feel “calm,” “psychologically safer,” and “better able to pay attention to the underlying messages related to health threats.”